 Another research tactic is getting on the mailing list of a competing pharmacy.

-Subscribe to its mailing list or e-newsletter to help you learn what new developments the pharmacy is working on.
-Doing so can also give you ideas of what you can improve on in your own mailings or e-newsletters.
+Subscribe to their mailing list or e-newsletter to help you learn what new developments the pharmacy is working on.

 Pay attention to what kind of promotions they email about, their tone, calls-to-action, and email frequency.
 Take notes about what you like — and don’t like — and use that information to improve your own mailings or email newsletters.

 PBA Health is dedicated to helping independent pharmacies reach their full potential on the buy side of their business.
 The member-owned company serves independent pharmacies with group purchasing services, expert contract negotiations, proprietary purchasing tools, distribution services, and more.

 An HDA member, PBA Health operates its own NABP-accredited warehouse with more than 6,000 SKUs, including brands, generics, narcotics CII-CV, cold-storage products, and over-the-counter (OTC) products.

 Want more pharmacy business tips and advice?
 Sign up for our e-newsletter.